 These pesky items can prevent growth by blocking air and nutrients from getting to the roots.

-Lawn weeds can grow as either seed heads or flowers, with a wide variety of types that are common in lawns.
+Lawn weeds can grow as either seed heads or flowers and there are a wide variety of types that are common in lawns.

 The easiest option is to pull out the whole weed, roots included.
 This can be done by hand or using a tool, however if there is a large quantity try spraying the weeds directly with a low toxicity herbicide.

-These areas are easy to identify as the ground itself will have a spongy feel and the lack of nutrients will cause dull, dead patches on the lawn.
+Thatch areas are easy to identify because the ground itself will have a spongy feel and the lack of nutrients will cause dull, dead patches on the lawn.

-The best solution to remove thatch is with a process called scarification, which is the process of raking and removing mulch from the lawn.
+The best way to remove thatch is by ‘scarification’, which is the process of raking and removing mulch from the lawn.
 There are a variety of tools available, including a lawn scarifier, that will assist with this process.

 If left undiscovered or untreated the level of moss will increase, reducing the grasses ability to grow.
 The initial conditions that allow for it to develop include: